davewalker60/pmdup/pages/content/acquiring-pesos-content.md

 Consider acquiring pesos from your bank at home before traveling.

-- So you don’t absolutely have to have pesos with you upon arrival, we’ve set up rides for you that can be paid in US dollars.
+- If you are getting a ride through us, you don't have to have pesos with you upon arrival.
+You can pay our drivers in US dollars and the pre-determined price we set is at the current exchange rate.

+- Anywhere else you use USD, expect to get a horrible exchange rate!

 - Most people opt to get at least some pesos ahead of traveling.
 Most banks require that you have an account with them and it takes a couple of days to “order” them.
 Check the exchange rates and admin fees for the best rates.
 They can vary widely.
 Google _**USD to pesos**_ to see the current US Forbes rate.
 You'll never quite get this rate, but more and more these days you can get within a few cents.